 Reference: “Phage capsid nanoparticles with defined ligand arrangement block influenza virus entry” by Daniel Lauster, Simon Klenk, Kai Ludwig, Saba Nojoumi, Sandra Behren, Lutz Adam, Marlena Stadtmüller, Sandra Saenger, Stephanie Zimmler, Katja Hönzke, Ling Yao, Ute Hoffmann, Markus Bardua, Alf Hamann, Martin Witzenrath, Leif E. Sander, Thorsten Wolff, Andreas C. Hocke, Stefan Hippenstiel, Sacha De Carlo, Jens Neudecker, Klaus Osterrieder, Nediljko Budisa, Roland R. Netz, Christoph Böttcher, Susanne Liese, Andreas Herrmann & Christian P. R. Hackenberger, 30 March 2020, Nature Nanotechnology.

-The project was funded within Collaborative Research Center 765 (Speaker Professor Dr. Rainer Haag, Freie Universität Berlin) of the German Research Foundation (DFG).
+The project was funded by Collaborative Research Center 765 (Speaker Professor Dr. Rainer Haag, Freie Universität Berlin) of the German Research Foundation (DFG).